christianharke/csgoserver/README.md

 ## How to get up and running

-> Note that the port always have to be given, otherwise it won't be accessible.
+> Note that the port always have to be given, otherwise it won't be accessible from outside.
 For further information refer to the [Docker user guide](https://docs.docker.com/v1.8/userguide/dockerlinks/).

 ### Minimal setup